raspberrypi/documentation/faqs/README.md

 There is no on/off switch!
 To switch on, just plug it in.
 To switch off, if you are in the graphical environment, you can either log out from the main menu, exit to the Bash prompt, or open the terminal.
 From the Bash prompt or terminal you can shut down the Raspberry Pi by entering `sudo halt -h` (without the quotation marks).
 Wait until all the LEDs except the power LED are off, then wait an additional second to make sure the SD card can finish its wear-levelling tasks and write actions.
 You can now safely unplug the Raspberry Pi.
 Failure to shut the Raspberry Pi down properly may corrupt your SD card, which would mean you would have to re-image it.

-### Why is there no real-time clock?

-The expectation is that non-network-connected units will have their clocks updated manually at startup.
-Adding an RTC is surprisingly expensive once you have factored in batteries, area, and components, and would have pushed us above our target price.
-You can add one yourself using the GPIO pins if you'd like an interesting electronics project.

-### Why doesn't the Raspberry Pi include a particular type of hardware?

-Our main aim is a charitable one: we are trying to build the cheapest possible computer that provides a certain basic level of functionality, and keeping the price low means we've had to make hard decisions about what hardware and interfaces to include.

 ### What are the dimensions of the Raspberry Pi?

 The Raspberry Pi Model B versions measure 85.60mm x 56mm x 21mm (or roughly 3.37″ x 2.21″ x 0.83″), with a little overlap for the SD card and connectors which project over the edges.
 They weighs 45g.
 The Pi Zero and Pi Zero W measure 65mm x 30mm x 5.4mm (or roughly 2.56″ x 1.18″ x 0.20″) and weighs 9g.
 For the mechanical outline, please see the documentation [here](./hardware/raspberrypi/mechanical/README.md)